Once a teacher has successfully configured a TestOut EduApp integrated class in Canvas they should understand these 4 critical points.

 Note 4: How Canvas links to or creates a TestOut account:

-If a student has never created an account on TestOut.com, then the first time they click a TestOut EduApp assignment link from the school portal, a new account with a LINKED->********************* login name is automatically created.
-This type of account does not have a password, and, by default, can only be accessed Canvas.
+If a student has never created an account on TestOut.com, then the first time they click a TestOut EduApp assignment link from the school portal, a new account is automatically created.
+The account will have a username that matches the email address tied to the Canvas account.
+This new account does not have a password, and, unless they recover a password, can only be accessed Canvas.

 If a student has already created an account via the Sign Up option at TestOut.com, the first time a student clicks a Canvas link to launch TestOut, the EduApp will search our database for a student enrolled in your school and that has the same email address as listed in Canvas.
 Two things can then happen: